Contemporary Native American issues in the United States: Hazardous waste on reservations

+Water quality

 Historical depictions in art

 A number of 19th and 20th-century United States and Canadian painters, often motivated by a desire to document and preserve Native culture, specialized in Native American subjects.
 Among the most prominent of these were Elbridge Ayer Burbank, George Catlin, Seth Eastman, Paul Kane, W. Langdon Kihn, Charles Bird King, Joseph Henry Sharp and John Mix Stanley.
 While many 19th-century images of Native Americans conveyed negative and unrepresentative messages, artists such as Charles Bird King portrayed Native American delegates with accuracy.
 His paintings are often used as records for Native American formal dress and customs.
 During the 16th century, the artist John White made watercolors and engravings of the people native to the southeastern states.
 John White's images were, for the most part, faithful likenesses of the people he observed.
 However, some like artist Theodore de Bry used White's original watercolors to alter the poses and features of White's figures to make them appear more European.

 There are also many depictions of Native Americans on federal buildings, statues, and memorials.
 During the construction of the Capitol building in the early 19th century, the U.S. government commissioned a series of four relief panels to crown the doorway of the Rotunda.
 The reliefs encapsulate a vision of European—Native American relations that had assumed mythic historical proportions by the 19th century.
 The four panels depict: The Preservation of Captain Smith by Pocahontas (1825) by Antonio Capellano, The Landing of the Pilgrims (1825) and The Conflict of Daniel Boone and the Indians (1826–27) by Enrico Causici and William Penn’s Treaty with the Indians (1827) by Nicholas Gevelot.
 The reliefs by European sculptors present versions of the Europeans and the Native Americans, in which the Europeans appear refined and the natives appear ferocious.

 In the 20th century, early portrayals of Native Americans in movies and television roles were first performed by European Americans dressed in mock traditional attire.
 Examples included The Last of the Mohicans (1920), Hawkeye and the Last of the Mohicans (1957), and F Troop (1965–67).
 In later decades, Native American actors such as Jay Silverheels in The Lone Ranger television series (1949–57) came to prominence.
 Roles of Native Americans were limited and not reflective of Native American culture.
 For years, Native people on U.S. television were relegated to secondary, subordinate roles relative to the white protagonists as shown in notable works like Cheyenne (1957–1963) and Law of the Plainsman (1959–1963).